YuhBoyMatty/sven_internalsrc/README.md

 The command above will print information about each CVar/ConCommand that belongs to the plugin.

 # Chat Colors
-Lets you change the color of players when they write something in chat.
+That feature lets you change the color of nickname of players when they write something in the chat.

 File `chat_colors_players.txt` used for adding the players in such format: `STEAM64ID : COLOR_NUMBER`.

-To convert traditional SteamID to SteamID64 faster, you can use the following console command: `sc_steamid_to_steamid64 [SteamID]`.
+To convert traditional SteamID to Steam64 ID faster, you can use the following console command: `sc_steamid_to_steam64id [SteamID]`.

 There're currently 5 color numbers (slots) plus rainbow color, thus you can use 6 unique and customizable colors (can be changed in Menu).

-Rainbow color has slot 0, others custom colors from 1 to 5.
+Rainbow color has slot 0, others custom colors have slotos from 1 to 5.

 Example for the file:
 ```